 You must pack any mace you bring on your trip in your checked luggage (to be stowed in the cargo hold).
 The compartment is sealed from the cabin so that if there’s an accidental discharge, it won’t end up causing harm.

 This rule is enforced for the safety of cabin crew and other passengers.
-Airlines don’t want mace anywhere an unruly or hostile traveler could easily reach it.
+Airlines don’t want mace anywhere an unruly or hostile traveler (such as a prisoner being escorted by law enforcement) could easily reach it.
+Yes, transporting prisoners on planes is more common than you might think.

-Even though you and your fellow passengers are safe from mace stored below deck, it’s still good practice to seal the canister in an airtight and watertight bag or container.
+Finally, even though you and your fellow passengers are safe from mace and pepper spray stored in the cargo hold, it’s still good practice to seal the canister in an airtight and watertight bag or container.
 It can be hard to get the stain and smell of mace off of clothing, and so you may end up with a bag full of unusable luggage.

 Pepper sprays and accessories for travel